GabrielB1647/PacMan-Project/README.md

 Road Map of Future Improvements: I plan to make some adjustments to the size and speed of the Pacman, maybe even change the color.
 Furthermore, I might use this concept to create and add varying shapes and colors.

-How to Run: (Temp) To run, fork avalible code and pull to your local machine an run from there.
+## How to Run:
+- Launch index.html
+- click start game button
+- click add pacman button
+- enjoy!